CSS-Electronics/canedge-influxdb-writer/README.md

 ---
 ## Deleting data from InfluxDB
 If you need to delete data in InfluxDB that you e.g. uploaded as part of a test, you can use the `delete_influx(name)` function from `utils.py`.
-You can call this by parsing the name of the 'measurement' to delete (i.e. the device serial number).
+Call it by parsing the name of the 'measurement' to delete (i.e. the device serial number).